-- When sewing with the walking foot, sew at a speed between slow and medium. - Removing the walking foot - Press (needle position button) once or twice to raise the needle.
+- When sewing with the walking foot, sew at a speed between slow and medium. - Removing the walking foot - Press (1) (needle position button) once or twice to raise the needle.

-- 1 Needle position button

-- ► The needle is raised.
+- Needle position button - ▶ The needle is raised.

-- Turn off the sewing machine.

 Raise the presser foot lever.